-Investors use a “buy to open” order to initiate a new options contract, betting that the option price will go up.
-On the other hand, traders who want to exit an existing options contract, thinking the option price will go down, use a “buy to close” order.
+Investors use a “buy to open” order to initiate a long call or put option, anticipating that the option price may move in their favor.
+On the other hand, traders who want to exit an existing short options contract may use a “buy to close” order.

 What Is Buy to Open?

 “Buy to open” is an order type used in options trading, similar to going long on a stock.
-Generally, you think the price is going to go up, which is a bullish position.
-That said, in options trading, you can buy to open a call or a put, and buying a put is taking a bearish position.
+In options trading, you can buy to open a call if you expect the price to rise, which is a bullish position, or you may buy to open a put, which is taking a bearish position.
 Either way, to buy to open is to enter a new options position.

 Buying to open is one way to open an options position.
-The other is selling to open.
-When buying to open, the trader uses either calls or puts and bets that the option will increase in value – that could be a bullish or bearish wager depending on the option type used.
-Buying to open sometimes creates a new option contract in the market, so it can increase open interest.
+(The other is selling to open.)
+When buying to open, the trader uses either calls or puts and speculates that the option itself will increase in value — that could be a bullish or bearish outlook depending on the option type used.
+Buying to open sometimes creates a new option contract in the market, so it may increase open interest if the trade is matched with a seller opening a new position.

 A trader pays a premium when buying to open.
-The premium paid, also called a debit, is withdrawn from the trader’s account just as the value of a stock would be when buying shares.
+The premium paid, also called a debit, is withdrawn from the trader’s account in a manner that’s similar to buying shares.

 Recommended: Popular Options Trading Terminology to Know